edamame-load-test/edamame-load-test.github.io/docs/case-study.md

 ## What is Edamame?

 Edamame is an open-source, distributed load testing framework, optimized for real-time collaboration apps that use both HTTP and WebSockets.
-It comes with a CLI and React GUI that enables developers to easily self-host cloud-based architecture on AWS.
+It comes with a CLI and a React UI that enables developers to easily self-host cloud-based architecture on AWS.
 Edamame supports tests of up to 200k virtual users, visualizes data in near real-time, and includes a stop functionality allowing developers to end their tests early.

 Creating a load tester with these features comes with a unique set of challenges: